sarahhlandis/Viper-Learning-App/readme.md

 3. Quiz Mode
 - The Quiz mode can be accessed at any time from either of the other two modes.
 - Quiz mode offers the user the chance to practice the words they've learned with an added time component.
 - The user can specify how long they wish to play using a built-in timer (in seconds).
+This timer runs simultaneosly with the quiz word generator, using a method called threading.
-- This mode will randomly generate a word from the file that the user has chosen, and require them to correctly translate, with one guess per question
+- This mode will randomly generate a word from the file that the user has chosen, and require them to correctly translate, with one guess per question.
-- Upon finishing the quiz, the application will generate a quiz report file which the user can take a look at.
+- Upon finishing the quiz, the application will generate a quiz report file which the user can take a look at and review metrics from their quiz session.

 Things to note:
 - All sections will be able to be accessed internally from any of the other modes.